 Current Drought Conditions

-he City of Kannapolis will enter in Level 2 drought restrictions, beginning, Friday, May 15, 2026.
+As of Friday, May 15, 2026, tgraphic of a dial with the arrow pointing toward mandatory drought restrictionshe City of Kannapolis is in Level 2 drought restrictions.
 This level includes Mandatory Water Restrictions for Kannapolis residents.

 The goal during Level 2 drought restrictions is to reduce the City's system-wide water use by 5% to 10%.